Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Introduction

-In this scenario, from an industrial perspective, the standard ISO/SAE 21434 \cite{ISO21434} and the UNECE regulations R155/156 \cite{R155, R156} have been introduced in 2021 to address cybersecurity vulnerabilities in connected vehicles and \acp{SDV}.
-These standards serve as a means to increase and standardize cybersecurity measures in the automotive industry.
-However, as the transition to UNECE R155 compliance progresses, questions still arise regarding the implementation of new cybersecurity and software update infrastructures.
-One significant concern is how to effectively apply ``Security by Design'' principles when developing new software architectures.
-Furthermore, there are challenges in managing the interactions between SOTIF (Safety of the Intended Functionality) and functional safety according to ISO 26262 \cite{ISO26262}, while also addressing cybersecurity concerns.
+From an industrial perspective, the ISO/SAE 21434 standard \cite{ISO21434} and the UNECE regulations R155/156 \cite{R155, R156} were introduced in 2021 to address cybersecurity vulnerabilities in \acp{CV} and \acp{SDV}.
+These security frameworks aim to harmonize and strengthen cybersecurity practices across the automotive industry.
+However, as the transition toward UNECE R155 compliance advances, open questions remain regarding the implementation of new cybersecurity and software update infrastructures.
+A key challenge concerns the effective application of “Security by Design” principles in emerging software architectures.
+As an example, the de facto standard AUTomotive Open System ARchitecture (AUTOSAR) \cite{autosarAdaptivePlatform} introduced the Adaptive Platform to address the security requirements in \ac{SDV} architectures by adopting a dynamic, service-oriented, POSIX-based approach, in contrast to the Classic Platform tailored to hardware-centric vehicle architectures.
+This evolution is under active development as \ac{SDV} requirements continue to mature \cite{autosar_sdv_opening_strategy}.
+Furthermore, additional challenges arise in coordinating cybersecurity with SOTIF (Safety of the Intended Functionality) and functional safety requirements defined by ISO 26262 \cite{ISO26262}.

-Our work aims to explore security and privacy issues in \acp{SDV} by analyzing insights from the literature and industry feedback on current challenges and potential solutions.
-As the notion of \ac{SDV} \cite{10217971} is still evolving and lacks a well-established definition, we begin by presenting foundational concepts relevant to SDVs and useful for properly addressing their security.
-This includes offering a definition, building on previous work \cite{10217971}, and examining the differences between \acp{SDV}, \acp{AV}, and \acp{CV}.